-Early Academic Alert Program:

-The Counseling Center at College of the Mainland has implemented an Early Warning Program.
-Students will be referred to the program throughout the semester if they are having difficulty completing assignments or have poor attendance.
-If referred to the Early Warning Program, students will be contacted by someone in the Counseling Department.
-As student success and retention is very important to us, someone from the Counseling Department will schedule a meeting with you to see what assistance they can offer in order for you to meet your academic goals.
+Early Alert Program: The Student Success Center at College of the Mainland has implemented an Early Alert Program because student success and retention are very important to us.
+I have been asked to refer students to the program throughout the semester if they are having difficulty completing assignments or have poor attendance.
+If you are referred to the Early Alert Program you will be contacted by someone in the Student Success Center who will schedule a meeting with you to see what assistance they can offer in order for you to meet your academic goals.